 There are several types of short-term care services available to assist dementia caregivers.
 Like respite care, these services also provide a break for caregivers, as well as provide their loved ones with opportunities for activity and interaction.
 In some cases, short-term care may include medical care from a skilled person, such as a home health nurse or physical therapist.
 Read below to learn about the most common types of short-term supportive care available.

 While the term “day care” may bring to mind the image of children, adult day care services actually provide a time and a place for elderly adults, as well as adults with dementia, to come together and socialize and interact.
 In this regards, the environment is much like a senior center.

-Many adult day care centers cater to the needs and abilities of persons with AD/ dementia and they can work with each person individually to stay physically, mentally, and socially active.
-For those who work part- or full-time, adult day care can provide support and relief from caregiving for a few hours a day.
+Many adult day care centers cater to the needs and abilities of persons with Alzheimer’s disease (AD) / dementia.
+Staff can work with each person individually to assist him / her in staying physically, mentally, and socially active.
+Meals, snacks, supervision, personal care assistance, and various activities are provided at adult day care.
+In addition, transportation is sometimes provided to and from facilities.
+For primary caregivers who work part- or full-time, adult day care can provide support and relief from caregiving for a few hours a day.

 It is possible that Medicare and/or Medicaid will be able to finance home health care services.
 However, requirements and benefits vary by state and area, so contact your local Social Security Administration office or your local Area Agency on Aging for more details.

 Both meal and transportation services are available either for free or with minimal fees (enough to keep the programs running).
 Additionally, these programs are usually willing to work with the needs and available resources of individuals to make their services a possibility.
-Check with your local Area Agency on Aging to find out more about what is available to you.
+Check with your local Area Agency on Aging to find out what is available to you.
 You can also contact Project Action, which maintains a national list of community transportation services.